26 Best Things to Do in Bainbridge Island WA 2026

 Blake Island is a marine park for camping (472 acres) and has a saltwater shoreline (5 miles) and saltwater land (655 acres).
 The state park is only accessible via tour or private boats.
 Tourists enjoy clear blue waters, scattered beaches, peaceful trails, and views of Rainier Mountain.

-Marine State Park has a bike trail (7.5 miles) & a hiking trail (8 miles).
-A path runs down to the interior of Blake Island, where animals & birds are sighted.
-Towards the west of State Island is Cascadia Marine Trail campsites.
+Marine State Park has a bike trail (7.5 miles) and a hiking trail (8 miles).
+A path runs down to the interior of Blake Island, where animals and birds are sighted.
+Towards the west of State Island are Cascadia Marine Trail campsites.
 Visitors camp here to enjoy a sunset on Mt.
-Olympics.
+Olympus.

 Blake Island Marine State Park Activities